dougbutner/web-4/README.md

 A time unit MUST be a superset of a timestamp.
 This means that a time unit is some amount (or fraction) of seconds.
 Each time token MUST be the only one in existence stamped with a particular time unit for each user (wallet).
 Thus, each time token is unique and semi-fungible.
  2. **Time Faucet**
 A time faucet is a smart contract that offers any qualified account EXACTLY one time token per unit of time passed since their last faucet.
 This can be an active faucet; requiring some action by the recipient, or a passive faucet; automatically sending the cryptocurrency to the user.
- 3. **Verified Recipients**
+ 3. **Qualified Accounts**
-Recipients of the system MUST be verified to be an actual human in order to receive time tokens.
+Qualified accounts are a list of accounts in any time token systme that

 For a full description of Time Tokens, visit the  [Time Token repository](https://github.com/dougbutner/time-token).